Murder of Kendra Hatcher: Murder-for-hire plot of Kendra Hatcher

 Brenda Delgado and Dr. Ricardo "Ricky" Paniagua had been in a relationship for over two years.
 However, their relationship ended in February 2015 when Paniagua decided to break things off.
 Despite the breakup, they remained in contact, with Delgado believing there was still a chance for reconciliation.
 By June 2015, he was in a new relationship with Kendra Hatcher and had informed Delgado via email that his new relationship was going very well.
 On September 2, 2015, the day before Hatcher was set to fly to Cancún with Paniagua for a long weekend, she was shot and killed in the parking garage of her apartment complex in an apparent robbery gone wrong.

 Unbeknownst to Paniagua, Delgado had been monitoring his activities since their breakup.
 She had access to his email and iCloud passwords, a key to his apartment, and even used an app to track his cellphone location.
 Delgado meticulously documented Paniagua's new relationships, taking screenshots of text messages and airline reservations.
 The police investigation quickly revealed that the supposed robbery was actually an execution.
 Within a week, Dallas Police detectives uncovered evidence suggesting that Delgado had orchestrated a murder-for-hire scheme.
 Unable to accept Paniagua's new relationship with Hatcher, Delgado recruited two individuals, a single mother named Crystal Cortes and a small-time marijuana dealer named Kristopher Love, to carry out the killing.
 Evidence later showed that Delgado had convinced Love to join the murder-for-hire scheme by promising him money and drugs totaling around $3,000 using her supposed cartel connections.
 An accomplice, Crystal Cortes, was offered $500 to drive the getaway car.
 Both were subsequently arrested.
 Delgado, in fear of her own arrest, fled to Mexico.
 Because she fled out of state, the FBI offered $100,000 for information leading to her arrest or conviction.

 On April 8, 2016, Delgado was arrested in Torreón, Coahuila, Mexico by agents of the Mexican Attorney General's Office and Criminal Investigations Agency with support from the FBI Attaché in Mexico City.
 On October 6, 2016, she was extradited to the United States to stand trial.

 Cortes pleaded guilty in October 2018 and was sentenced to 35 years in prison in exchange for her cooperation as the star witness against Delgado and the shooter, Kristopher Love.
 On October 31, 2018, Love was convicted of capital murder and sentenced to death for his role.
 He is now on death row in Texas' Allan B. Polunsky Unit, according to the Texas Department of Criminal Justice.

 Due to Mexico's stance on the death penalty, as part of the agreement for extradition, prosecutors could not pursue the death penalty and instead pursued life in prison.
 On June 7, 2019, it took the jury only 20 minutes to return a guilty verdict for Delgado.
-She is serving her sentence at the William P. Hobby Unit, "Hobby," a women's prison in Marlin, Texas.
+She is serving her sentence at the William P. Hobby Unit, "Hobby," a women's prison near Marlin, Texas.